Paul McFarland: Kingston Frontenacs (2020–2021)

 On May 8, 2020, the Kingston Frontenacs announced that McFarland was returning as head coach of the team after previously coaching the team from 2014 to 2017.
 On August 18, 2020, the Frontenacs announced that McFarland was also named the general manager of the club.
 However, the 2020–21 OHL season was entirely cancelled due the effects of the COVID-19 pandemic and McFarland left the team for an assistant coaching position with the NHL's new expansion team, the Seattle Kraken, without coaching a game in his second term in Kingston.

-Seattle Kraken (2021-pres)
+Seattle Kraken (2021-2024)

 On July 6, 2021, McFarland was named an assistant coach for the Seattle Kraken, working under head coach Dave Hakstol, for the inaugural season of the franchise.

+The Kraken struggled to a 27-49-6 record, earning 60 points and finishing in last place in the Pacific Division in the 2021-22 season, missing the postseason.

+In 2022-23, Seattle improved to a 46-28-8 record, earning 100 points and a playoff position.
+In the post-season, the Kraken upset the Colorado Avalanche in the first round before losing to the Dallas Stars in seven games in the second round of the playoffs.

+The Kraken struggled in the 2023-24 season, posting a record of 34-35-13, earning 83 points and missing the post-season, as the club finished in 12th place in the Western Conference.

+McFarland was relieved of his duties on April 29, 2024, alongside Head Coach Dave Hakstol.

+Calgary Hitmen (2024-2025)

+On May 23, 2024, the Calgary Hitmen of the Western Hockey League named McFarland the head coach of the team.

+On September 28, McFarland coached his first game in the WHL, as the Hitmen lost to the Edmonton Oil Kings 4-1.
+The next day, McFarland earned his first career WHL victory, as Calgary defeated the Lethbridge Hurricanes 3-1.
+In the 2024-25 season, McFarland led the club to a 45-17-6 record, earning 96 points and third place in the Eastern Conference.
+In the post-season, the Hitmen swept the Saskatoon Blades in the conference quarter-finals before losing to the Lethbridge Hurricanes in seven games in the conference semi-finals.

+Edmonton Oilers (2025-pres)

+On July 14, 2025, the Edmonton Oilers announced that the club hired McFarland as an assistant coach with the team.
+McFarland will work under head coach Kris Knoblauch.